PasqualeFS/DWAStaging/readme.md

 # Pasquale Palazzolo's DWA Deployment Plan

-Step 1: Develop the site locally
+1. Develop the site locally

-Step 2: Commit regularly when you reach logical stopping points in your work
+2. Commit regularly when you reach logical stopping points in your work

-Step 3: Complete rough draft development of project website
+3. Complete rough draft development of project website ..1.
+Load simple, descriptive copy

-Step 4: Deploy to stagServer
+..2.
+Load preview images
+..3.
+Add links to preview images to full size images or live examples online ..4.
+Add **See More** button to offer another portal to the full size examples
+5. Git Add all changes
+6. Git Commit a message outlining the changes
+7. Push changes to Staging Server